-Federal Reports are due annually until development is 100% completed, all funds have been drawn, the M-20 Development Completion Report is submitted, and the HOME Recipient has received their Award close out letter.
+Federal Reports are due annually until development is 100% completed, all funds have been drawn, the SRDP-20 Project Completion Report is submitted and the SRDP Recipient has received their Award close out letter.

-M-22 MBE/WBE Annual Report (HUD 2516)
+SRDP-17 MBE/WBE Annual Report (HUD 2516)

 Recipients are required to submit a 2516 report annually to the Authority no later than September 30th.
-This annual report collects data on contracts awarded in conjunction with your HOME development.
+This annual report collects data on contracts awarded in conjunction with your SRDP development.
 The report must include all contracts executed during the report period of October 1 - September 30 that are for \$10,000 or more.
-The Authority will email HOME Recipients a reminder annually to submit their 2516 report by the required deadline.
+The Authority will email SRDP Recipients a reminder annually to submit their 2516 report by the required deadline.
+Anyone with questions about the report should contact Jennifer Cogan at (803) 896-9824 or email at jennifer.cogan@schousing.com.